A Physiotherapist’s tips on identifying a Shoulder Injury

 If you feel any of the following sensations or discomfort, you would most likely have sustained a rotator cuff injury:

-- Pain in lifting arm overhead or behind the back
+- Shoulder pain in lifting your arms overhead or behind the back

 - Radiating pain or ache down the lateral upper arm